 You’re already working long hours.
-Covid-19 is not letting up and your team is running on empty.
-Now you need to mitigate yet another virus of a different kind.
+Economic pressures are growing, and your team is running on empty.
+Now you need to mitigate yet another problem.
 Preventing ransomware attacks and mitigating their extreme financial impacts (an average of $8,500/hour of downtime) is essential.
 The following best practices can help your IT and healthcare administrators protect your systems.

 1. Back up your systems.

 Ensure that you are backing up all systems with important data or applications.
 Ideally, you should have (a) a local backup, (b) a remote backup, and (c) a cloud backup.
-These backups should use at least two different technologies / backup systems.
-It should not be possible to access the backup systems directly from the very systems being backed up.
+These backups should use at least two different technologies/backup systems.
+It should not be possible to access the backup systems directly from the backed-up systems.
 Make sure that a compromised workstation does not have the ability to compromise your backup systems.
 The backups should not be just “copies of data on a shared drive,” for example.
 For extremely important data, offline backups are critical.
 There is no way for malware to corrupt backups that are not connected to any computers!

 Periodic testing ensures that your backups are actually working.
-However, it is important to realize that restoration from backups can be costly.
-Consider the amount of effort it would take to restore a system from backup.
-If you have many systems and they are all impacted at the same time, ask yourself whether the restoration process would be feasible from a “how long will it take” point of view?
-You might not be able to improve the restore time, but you may be able to reduce the number of systems that could be affected at once via isolation (see #6, below).
+However, it is important to realize that backup restoration can be costly.
+Consider the amount of effort it would take to restore a system from a backup.
+If you have many systems and they are all impacted simultaneously, ask yourself whether the restoration process would be feasible from a “how long will it take” point of view?
+You might not be able to improve the restore time, but you may be able to reduce the number of systems that could be affected at once via isolation (see #6 below).

 2. Archive your email.